Our Top Pick for 2019: BISSELL 9595A Vacuum with OnePass

 Bissell sets itself above the competition by providing a solid and powerful suction system.
 The motor is a solid 12 amps, but it is the way the suction system is designed that makes the OnePass so effective.
 Essentially, the Bissell uses a Cyclonic System to clean its messes.
 An imprecise metaphor would be like saying that the Bissell makes a miniature tornado for its suction mechanism.
 A more technical description would highlight how the motor and suction system pulls dirt from the fibers in a circular patter—we are not talking about the spinning brush here, just the air suction.
 This circular suction system allows the dust to be pulled more effectively through perturbation than a simple straight forward suction system.
 In fact, this suction system has some of the best air flow to power ratio out of all comparable models in its class.

-Furthermore the cyclonic suction system is noted not only for the suction power it generates, but the prolonged suction it generates as well.
+Furthermore, the cyclonic suction system is noted not only for the suction power it generates but the prolonged suction it generates as well.
 This is part of what allows the Bissell to so effectively clean deep, embedded messes.
-Many other vacuums with straight forward suction system will have ebbs and flows in the suction power as you vacuum.
+Many other vacuums with a straightforward suction system will have ebbs and flow in the suction power as you clean.
 Often times, you can actually hear when the vacuum’s suction loses a bit of power for a moment by a change in the sound of the vacuum’s frequency.
 The cyclonic suction system ensures that a steady rate of powerful suction is maintained consistently throughout the duration of use.

 One area where the Hoover falls short is suction power.
 Now, this by no means is meant it indicate that the suction is sub-par or ineffective.
 However, when comparing the WindTunnel to the Bissell, the Hoover is simply not as powerful as its competitor.
 Still, the Hoover uses specially designed technology that has a single air channel.
 This is the “tunnel” of the WindTunnel.
 This design allows the Hoover to run without loss of suction.
 In this way, the Hoover seems to have made a bit of a tradeoff.
 In order to eliminate the potential loss of suction power, the suction system was designed in way that does not truly allow for cyclonic power.
 Here the absence of the cyclonic suction system prevent the suction from being as powerful as perhaps some would like, but the 1 air channel ensure that the suction you do get will remain consistent throughout use.